pnp/blog/content/post/01-what-is-spfx/index.md

 ## References

 Here are some initial references to get started with the SPFx in your development.
-Please do provide us with feedback and suggestions on what is needed to help you to get started with the SPFx development.
+Please do provide us with feedback and suggestions on what is needed to help you to get started with the SPFx development for Microsoft 365.

 -	SPFx documentation – https://aka.ms/spfx
 -	Issues and feedback around SPFx - https://aka.ms/spfx/issues